Skip to main content

 CloudWatch metrics: Easy to monitor blocked requests

-Multi-layer defense: Technical + legal protection
+Multi-layer defense: Technical enforcement + clearly-stated terms

 What Didn’t Work